enrike/ehu-abstractions/readme.txt

 ehu/gem/circle : draws a circle
 ehu/gem/text : draws a text

-ehu/gem/track : tracks movement from a video stream (ehu/cam or ehu/video)
+ehu/gem/rec: records video and audio into wav and mov files ehu/gem/track : tracks movement from a video stream (ehu/cam or ehu/video)